jspolice/blog/content/post/introduction.md

 Now don't get me wrong, I'm not picking on anyone here, I understand.
 I, of all people, have some not so great repos that are Open Source, but I want to try and change that.
 And I want you to help me do it.

 What we can do to make the situation better is this: we can create a specification, a checklist, of all the good practices that an Open Source project should have.
 Like, it should have documentation.
 Documentation should consist of the following things.
 It should have tests.
-You can read the proposed standard in the link below.
+You can read the proposed standard in our [Review Guidelines](https://github.com/jspolice/review-guidelines) on GitHub.

 Let me know what you think about it and we can work together to improve it.